zachattack531/FLL-2020/README.md

 ## Cloning the Repository
 By Alex

 1. If you already have a github account, you can skip to step 2.
 Otherwise, you need to create a github account.
 Begin by going to [Github.com](https://github.com), and clicking "Sign Up".
-Fill out the necessary fields, and you should be good to go.
+Fill out the necessary fields, and give Andrew your username so that he can invite you to edit the repository.
-2. Now, type "FLL-2020" into the searchbar.
-On the second page of results, near the bottom, you should find "holyokecodes/FLL-2020".
-Follow that link.
+2. Download "Github Desktop".
+You can do this by going to [Desktop.Github.com](https://desktop.github.com/), and clicking download.
-3. Once you get there, press the green button that says "Code", and press the clipboard next to the URL to copy it.
+3. Open git hub desktop, and sign in.
-4. Now, go to Visual Studio Code and click the button with 3 circles, and press "Clone From Github".
-Visual Studio Code will ask you to sign in, you should allow that, and authorize it from github.
+4. Click the button at the top right, and click add.
+Select "Clone Repository"
-5. Search for ""
+5. In "Filter My Repositories", type "FLL-2020". and select "holyokecodes/FLL-2020", and click "Choose" to select where github will put the repository.
+When you are done click "Clone".